fcBIM/gruppe38/Assignments/Assignment 4/README.md

 # Automatization of matching Ifc data with environmental data
+- Course: 41934 Advanced BIM
-- Group 38 - consisting of Frede Søndergaard Møllegaard s203729 and Kasper Holst s233432
+- Group 38: consisting of Frede Søndergaard Møllegaard s203729 and Kasper Holst s233432
-- This tool is targeting the role level 2 - Analyst.
+- This tool is targeting the BIMrole level 2 - Analyst.

-We have been working with the focus area materials / LCA / Materials / Sustainability Assessmentdeveloping.
+We have been working with the focus area materials / LCA / Materials / Sustainability Assessment.
 With this focus area we have focused on creating a script that can extract materials within a IfcMaterialLayer and match it by by creating a Bag Of Word matrix vector query to run a cosine similarity check which in the end will give the user 5 suggestions to match the specific material with material from the environmental data.
 This can potentially lead to an automatization on creating LCI list for the LCA.